Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 ## Updates
 - I will add pictures when I have my Switch V1
-- I try to adapt the text as accurately as possible or I will improve it
+- I try to adapt the text as accurately as possible

 # SD card preparation